ErminKatardzic/Demo/README.md

 ## Development

-To recreate the database, simply uncomment the line `spring.jpa.hibernate.ddl-auto=create` in `application.properties`.
+To recreate the database, simply uncomment the line `spring.jpa.hibernate.ddl-auto=update` in `application.properties`.

 To populate the database, see `sample_data.sql` in the root directory of the project.